OUR COMMITMENT TO

 Near Lee & Harvard

-Our Citizens Southeast Campus is our newest campus, growing to serve students in Grades K-8.
+Our Citizens Southeast location is our newest K-8.
 Located in the Lee-Harvard neighborhood, our Southeast Campus is honored to serve scholars from Cleveland and the surrounding neighborhoods.

 1417 E. 36th St in Asiatown